 Under existing law, the State Engineer may issue temporary permits to appropriate groundwater in certain designated areas which may be revoked if the property served by the permit is within 180 feet of water furnished by an entity such as a water district or a municipality and the well needs to be redrilled or have certain repairs made.
-(NRS 534.120) Section 26 of this bill instead [requires] provides that the State Engineer [to revoke]: (1) may only issue a temporary permit if water cannot be furnished by a public entity that furnishes water; and (2) authorizes the State Engineer to revoke such a temporary permit if the property served by the temporary permit is within 1,250 feet of water furnished by [an] a public entity such as a water district or a municipality.
-Section 26 also requires the State Engineer to fadopt regulations relating to such temporary permits by June 30, 2025.
+(NRS 534.120) Section 26 of this bill instead provides that the State Engineer: (1) may only issue a temporary permit if water cannot be furnished by a public entity that furnishes water; and (2) authorizes the State Engineer to revoke such a temporary permit if the property served by the temporary permit is within 1,250 feet of water furnished by a public entity such as a water district or a municipality.
+Section 26 also requires the State Engineer to, in an area in which such temporary permits have been issued: (1) deny applications to appropriate groundwater if a public entity that furnishes water serves the area; (2) limit the depth of domestic wells; and (3) prohibit the drilling of wells for domestic use.